commercialhaskell/stack/doc/faq.md

     ~~~

     This warning is shown when compiler support of `-no-pie` is expected but
     unavailable.
-It's possible to bypass the warning for a specific version of GHC
+It is possible to bypass the warning for a specific version of
-    by modifying a global setting:
+    GHC by modifying a global setting:

     ~~~bash
     # ~/.stack/programs/x86_64-osx/ghc-8.2.2/lib/ghc-8.2.2/settings